vitessio/website/content/en/docs/22.0/user-guides/schema-changes/ddl-strategies.md

 - Are [revertible](../revertible-migrations): you may switch back to the pre-migration schema without losing any data accumulated during and post migration.
 - Support a wider range of schema changes.
 For example, while `gh-ost` has a strict requirement for a shared unique key pre/post migration, `vitess` migrations may work with different keys, making it possible to modify a table's `PRIMARY KEY` without having to rely on an additional `UNIQUE KEY`.
 - Support cut-over backoff: should a cut-over fail due to timeout, next cut-overs take place at increasing intervals and up to `30min` intevals, so as to not overwhelm production traffic.
-- Support forced cut-over, to prioritise completion of the migration over any queries using the mgirated table, or over any transactions holding locks on the table.
+- Support forced cut-over, to prioritise completion of the migration over any queries using the migrated table, or over any transactions holding locks on the table.

 - `vitess` migrations support `INSTANT` DDL where applicable.
 See [INSTANT DDL](../instant-ddl-migrations/).
 A migration that runs with `ALGORITHM=INSTANT` does not use a shadow table and is not revertible.
 - `RANGE` partitioning rotation: `ADD PARTITION` and `DROP PARTITION` statements are executed directly against MySQL and not as a `vreplication` Online DDL.
 See [PARTITIONING notes](../instant-ddl-migrations/#partitioning-notes)